TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 Time to get coding!
 Try to follow the instructions, do not put too much care into understanding everything from the start, we will discuss it in section 3.
 We can’t jump directly to implementing minimax, the algorithm requires a couple of functions.
 Let’s start with these now!

-1. Open up “ai/index.js”, you will do all coding in this file.
+1. Open up `ai/index.js`, you will do all coding in this file.
-2. Create a function “didPlayerWin(board, player)” which returns true if the player won, otherwise false.
+2. Create a function `didPlayerWin(board, player)` which returns true if the player won, otherwise false.
 hint: you might create the functions isDiagWin, isRowWin, isColWin and use them in this function.
 3. Create a function getUtility(board, players) which returns 10 if players[0] won, -10 if players[1] won and 0 otherwise.
-4. Create a function “createNode(board, action)” which just returns an object {board, action}.
+4. Create a function `createNode(board, action)` which just returns an object {board, action}.
-5. Create a function “applyAction(board, action, player)” which creates a new board with the action performed.
+5. Create a function `applyAction(board, action, player)` which creates a new board with the action performed.
 It might look like:

 ```javascript
 function applyAction(board, action, player) {